Procedures and Guidelines

 Academic Standards

-• A cumulative weighted average of 70% is a requirement at each promotion point in the program [1].
-A cumulative weighted average [2] (CWA) of 70% is required to meet the convocation requirements for the Master of Physical Therapy (M.P.T.).
-Students may be required to re-enter the program, take remedial courses or be Required to Discontinue the program if their CWA falls below 70% at any point in the program.
+• There are 3 promotion points across each respective program [1].
+A cumulative weighted average [2] (CWA) of 70% is a requirement at each promotion point.
+Additionally, a CWA of 70% is required to meet the convocation requirements for the graduate programs in the SRS.
+Students may be required to re-enter the program, take remedial courses or be required to discontinue the program if their CWA falls below 70% at any of the promotion points.

-[2] The Cumulative Weighted Average is calculated by dividing the sum of the products of the grade and the credit unit value for each course taken, by the total number of credit units taken.
+[2] The Cumulative Weighted Average is calculated by dividing the sum of each course’s grade multiplied by its credit unit value by the total number of credit units taken.

 Academic Monitoring

-• Course instructors (including for Clinical Practice Courses) will notify the Chair of the School of Rehabilitation Science (SRS) Academic Affairs Committee, (the Director) or Designate regarding academic performance that does not meet minimum standard expectations (e.g., failure of a course component designated as needing to be passed, failure of a clinical placement or failure of a course).
+• Course instructors (including for Clinical Practice Courses) will notify the Chair of the School of Rehabilitation Science (SRS) Academic Affairs Committee and/or the Director or Designate, regarding academic performance that does not meet minimum standard expectations (e.g., failure of a course, clinical placement or mandatory component within a course)

 • The Academic Affairs Committee monitors and reviews all student academic advancement.
-Granting of and processes to follow for supplemental examinations &/or supplemental clinical placements is considered based on MPT Examination Regulations and related Clinical Practice Courses procedures.
+Granting of and processes to follow for supplemental examinations &/or supplemental clinical placements is considered based on SRS Examination Regulations and related Clinical Practice Course procedures

-• The Academic Program Assistant will update the student record at the end of each module.
+• The Academic Affairs committee, admin support or designate will update the student record at the end of each module.

 Unsatisfactory Academic Performance

-• Failure to achieve a Pass on a Pass/Fail Course (which includes any single clinical placement regardless whether embedded into a Course)
+• Failure to achieve a Pass on a Pass/Fail Course (which includes any single clinical placement)

-• Failure to achieve a grade of 60% in a graded course
+• Failure to achieve a mark of 60% in a graded course

-• Failure to successfully meet minimum mandatory requirements for any stipulated components of a course
+• Failure to successfully meet minimum requirements for any mandatory components of a course

-In determining the consequences for unsatisfactory academic performance, the MPT Academic Affairs Committee will deliberate utilizing one or more of the following resources and information: 1) the student’s academic and professional behavior record, 2) provision of accommodations in the case where a student is registered with AES, 3) written submission from the student to Academic Affairs, 4) discussion and decision from the Clinical Practice Courses Subcommittee in determination of a pass/fail, 5) information regarding significant patient safety or professionalism concerns in a clinical placement or clinical practical examination, 6) other relevant information from course instructors OR 7) consultation with the Associate Dean of CGPS.
+In determining the consequences for unsatisfactory academic performance, the SRS Academic Affairs Committee will deliberately utilize one or more of the following resources and information: 1) the student’s academic and professional behaviour record, 2) provision of accommodations in the case where a student is registered with AES, 3) written submission from the student to the Academic Affairs Committee, 4) discussion and decision from the Clinical Practice Courses Subcommittee in determination of a pass/fail (if applicable), 5) information regarding significant patient safety or professionalism concerns in a clinical placement or clinical practical examination (e.g. OSCE), 6) other relevant information from course instructors, 7) consultation with the Student Affairs Coordinator, and/or 8) consultation with the Associate Dean of CGPS

-Upon the first incidence of unsatisfactory academic performance (as noted above; i.e. failure of a course component designated as needing to be passed, failure of a clinical placement or failure of a course), the course of action would normally include one or more of the following:
+Upon the first incidence of unsatisfactory academic performance (as noted above), the typical course of action would include one or more of the following:

 • Supplemental examination or supplementary clinical placement,

-• Remediation as determined by SRS Academic Affairs, in consultation with the instructor(s),
+• Remediation as determined by SRS Academic Affairs Committee, in consultation with the course instructor(s),

-• (As the M.P.T. program schedule may not allow sufficient time to prepare for a supplemental exam or take a remedial course, delays and disruptions to the normal timeline for completion of the MPT may be required).
+• The program schedule may not allow sufficient time to prepare for a supplemental exam or take a remedial course, as such delays and disruptions to the normal timeline for completion of the program may be required.

 • Stopping any further advancement in the program

-• Re-entry into the program at a stipulated time point which would normally include repeating courses previously completed in order to provide sufficient remediation in bringing performance to a level where the chances for successful re-entry are optimized.*
+• Re-entry into the program at a specific time point which typically involves repeating previously completed courses.
+This is to ensure adequate remediation, bringing performance to a level where the chances for successful re-entry are optimized.*

-• A recommendation for Requirement to Discontinue sent to the Associate Dean of CGPS.**
+• A recommendation for Requirement to Discontinue (CGPS 15.1) sent to the Associate Dean of CGPS.**

-SRS Academic Affairs will review all evidence including course marks, pass/fail of courses and clinical placements, professional behaviour, CWA, and any other performance indicators documented by AA, and other documentation submitted by the student.
+The SRS Academic Affairs Committee will review all evidence including course marks, pass/fail of courses and clinical placements, professional behaviour, CWA, and any other performance indicators documented by Academic Affairs Committee

-• Faculty Council of the School of Rehabilitation Science will review recommendations from the School of Rehabilitation Science Academic Affairs Committee regarding academic progress at the final promotion point (fall Faculty Council Meeting in October) and approve recommendations for convocation to the CGPS.
+• Faculty Council of the SRS will review and approve recommendations for convocation to the CGPS.

 • Graduate Council of the CGPS Convocation recommends candidates for the granting of degrees (CGPS P&P – 9.1)